r-mccarty/tremor-dashboard/memory-bank/activeContext.md

   - Added Feature Flat font family files to the project
   - Added font files: FeatureFlatCond-Regular, FeatureFlatCond-Medium, FeatureFlatHeadline, and FeatureFlatText-Bold
   - Prepared for potential integration with the existing font system
+- **UI Enhancement**:
+  - Added a hero section with a globe visualization to the overview page
+  - Installed the `cobe` library for the interactive globe component
+  - Created a new component at `src/components/ui/overview/HeroGlobe.tsx`
+  - Integrated the hero section above the "Current billing cycle" section

 ## Next Steps
 - Explore the dashboard components in more detail